uzura89/easy-blog-template/README.md

-# What is THE BLOG?
+# What is Easy Blog Template?

 It is a personal blog template anyone can use to make their own blog page.
 The process is really simple: